An Overview of Driving on a Suspended License in Maryland

 For how long will my license be suspended?

 The duration of your suspension depends on your driving record and the reason why it was suspended in the first place.
-Except as otherwise noted herein, a suspension will usually be for a period between two (2) and thirty (30) days.
-If your license is being suspended for a second or subsequent time, the minimum time period is fifteen (15) days and the maximum period is ninety (90)days, except as otherwise noted in this article.
+Unless otherwise noted, a suspension usually lasts between two (2) and thirty (30) days.
+If your license is being suspended for a second or subsequent time, the minimum time period is fifteen (15) days, and the maximum period is ninety (90)days, except as otherwise noted in this article.

 If your license is suspended based on child support arrears, there is no specific time period for the suspension.
-Instead the license may be reinstated either when the MVA receives a court-order that the license be restored, or the arrearage has been paid in full; or the individual has demonstrated good faith by paying the ordered amount for 6 consecutive months.
+Instead, the license may be reinstated either when the MVA receives a court order that the license be restored, the arrearage has been paid in full, or the individual has demonstrated good faith by paying the ordered amount for six consecutive months.

 A person who, within five years, receives two convictions for driving under the influence or driving while impaired may be suspended for up to a year.
 If the driver is under the age of twenty-one, however, the person may be suspended for a year after a first conviction and may be suspended for two years after a second or subsequent conviction.